dfosco/danielfos.co/i-hate-supermarkets.md

 ~ February 2014

-[^1]: There are innovative players in this sector ([Amazon Fresh](https://fresh.amazon.com/), the concept behind [1$ Shave Club](http://www.dollarshaveclub.com/)), but the frustration comes mainly from the slowness of markets in general (specially in Brazil) to adopt new practices and business models.
+[^1]: 1) There are innovative players in this sector ([Amazon Fresh](https://fresh.amazon.com/), [Dollar Shave Club](http://www.dollarshaveclub.com/)), but the frustration comes mainly from the slowness of markets in general (specially in Brazil) to adopt new practices and business models.

-[^2]: This is also why we need a version of The Hunger Games in which contestants are selected from a pool of C-level execs from Fortune 500 companies — *to keep them in their toes*.
+[^2]: 2) This is also why we need a version of The Hunger Games in which contestants are selected from a pool of C-level execs in Fortune 500 companies — *to keep them in their toes*.

+[^3]: 3) Icon Credits: Shopping Cart by Ulrich Pohl from The Noun Project; Person by Alex Fuller from The Noun Project; Michochip by Thomas Uebe from The Noun Project

+[^4]: 4) Icon Credits: Box by Nono Martínez Alonso from The Noun Project; : Shopping Cart by Ulrich Pohl from The Noun Project